olegcherr/Reedy-for-Chrome/README.md

 * Select the text on the page;
 * Click the right button and choose FastReader.
 You can also use the «Alt+S» shortcut while the text is selected.

+Also you can launch FastReader without text selection.
+Just press Alt+S and hover your mouse over the block containing the text you want to read.
+The block will be highlighted in green.
+Click to start reading.

 ### Features

-* The speed is up to 2000 words per minute;
+* The speed is up to 2000 words per minute with a possible gradual acceleration;
 * Entity analysis – display general entities (i.e. phone numbers and initials) as a single word;
 * Smart slowing – slow down the speed at a punctuation mark;
 * Focus mode – the focus point is shifted closer to the beginning of a word;
 * Adjustable position of the reading area;
 * Light and dark themes, background transparency;
+* Progress bar and time left till the end of reading;
 * Automatical start of the reading;
 * Different font sizes;
 * Navigating through the words and sentences;
 * Quick preview of the context during a pause;
+* Scrollbar for the easy navigation through the text;
 * Simple and intuitive interface.

 ### Shortcuts